Need raccoon removal in your hometown? We service over 500 USA locations! Click here to hire us in your town and check prices - updated for year 2020.

 STEP 1: Purchase a large and sturdy steel cage large enough to hold raccoons.
 12x12x36 is a

 preferable size.
 There are many good makers of cage traps, from Havahart to Tomahawk, etc.

 STEP 2: Set the trap on a flat and stable surface in the area you are having raccoon problems.
 Make sure the trap doesn't wobble.
 Be sure the trap is set correctly, with appropriate pan tension.
 Make sure the trap is not near anything that a raccoon can destroy, because they will reach out of the trap once caught and tear up anything within reaching distance, like wires, screens, etc. They will also dig.

 STEP 3: Bait the trap with non-meat bait.
 Meat will attract stray cats.
 White bread and marshmallows do well.
 Lead some of the bait up to the trap, and put some in the back of the trap, behind the trip pan.

 STEP 4: Once caught, be very careful handling the trap.
-Do not stick your fingers inside the trap, or even hold it close to your body.
+Do not stick your fingers inside the trap, or even hold it close to your body or you might get attacked by the raccoon.
 Place it in the trunk of your car or bed of your truck and relocate the animal at least ten miles to an approved area.